-The diamond jewelry market, valued at USD 389.5 billion in 2025, is projected to reach USD 605.7 billion by 2035, growing at a CAGR of 4.8%.
-The market is witnessing a shift in consumer preferences, sustainability trends, and evolving retail strategies.
+The global diamond jewelry market was valued at USD 389.5 billion in 2025 and is projected to reach USD 605.7 billion by 2035, expanding at a CAGR of 4.8%.
+Shifting consumer preferences toward sustainability and ethical sourcing are reshaping the industry landscape.
+Retailers are increasingly adopting digital engagement strategies to connect with younger and tech-savvy buyers.

 Survey Overview: